 The 2016 season saw the Falcons advance to the MLC Tournament Championship game for the second-straight season.
 They won their first-ever MLC Tournament game at home (12-7 win over Benedictine on May 4).
 CUW posted an impressive 7-2 record at Fitting Field and ranked fourth nationally in man-down defense (.863).
 They also led the MLC in league-only games in man-up goals (13), man-up percentage (.591) and save percentage (.605).

 During the 2014 season, CUW ranked second nationally in man-up offense, scoring on 50 percent of its chances.
 They were also sixth in assists per game, seven in points per game and eighth in scoring margin.

-During Fahey's two years as a graduate assistant the Falcons went 18-14, posting 9-7 records in both seasons.
+During Fahey's two years as a graduate assistant, the Falcons went 18-14, posting 9-7 records in both seasons.
 In his first year (2012), CUW advanced to the MLC Tournament after posting a 5-4 record in conference play.
-He will take over for Jeff Roberts, who stepped down in August after three seasons of leading the Falcons to take an assistant position with Marquette University.

 Fahey came to CUW after a distinguished playing career.
 He spent two years at Onondaga Community College where he was a member of the 2007 NJCAA Lacrosse National Championship team.
 Following that he played at Lees-McRae College in Banner Elk, N.C.